moogacs/docs.buf.build/docs/configuration/v1beta1/buf-yaml.md

 that is, these are the directories that the compiler uses to search for imports.

 As an example, suppose your module defines two files, `proto/foo/bar/bar.proto` and `proto/foo/baz/baz.proto`.
-If you want these files to refer to each other without the common `proto` root, you would configure the following.
+If you want these files to refer to each other without the common `proto` root, you would apply this
+configuration:

 ```yaml title="buf.yaml"
 version: v1beta1